bioidiap/bob.pipelines/doc/xarray.rst

 more familiar with the idea of chunks.

-If you want to give a name to ``dim_0``, you can provide a ``meta`` parameter which should a ``xarray.DataArray`` providing information about ``data`` in our samples:
+If you want to give a name to ``dim_0``, you can provide a ``meta`` parameter which should a :any:`xarray.DataArray` providing information about ``data`` in our samples:

 .. doctest::